slider-revolution-free-download/.github/profile/README.md

-#Revolution Slider Free Download – Build Stunning WordPress Animations
+# Slider Revolution Free Download – Build Stunning WordPress Animations

 Looking for a way to make your website stand out?
 With **Revolution Slider**, you can create high-impact sliders, dynamic hero sections, interactive carousels, and full-page animations — all without writing a single line of code.